scality/RestBlockDriver/README.md

     # echo "volumename human\_readable\_size" > /sys/class/dewb/extend

-Be aware that this command can only extend a volume, meaning the size you give there must be higher than the current size.
+Be aware that this command can only extend a volume, meaning the size you give must be higher than the current size.
 Also, this is a supported operation on an attached volume, though any file-system formatted onto the volume should be extended to the new volume's size manually since most of the filesystems don't support flexible partition or volume extension (unless you are using LVM